 - My Account

 *Pearl Primus was born on this date in 1919.
 She was a Black Trinidadian American dancer, choreographer, and anthropologist.
 Her work helped establish the importance of African American dance in United States culture.

 Primus was from Trinidad and moved with her family to the United States as a young child.
 In 1940 she graduated from Hunter College with a degree in biology and premedical studies.
-Primus planned to become a doctor, but she became involved with a dance group, and, after rapid progress, she studied, taught, and researched her first major choreographic work, African Ceremonial in 1943.
+Primus planned to become a doctor, but she became involved with a dance group.
+After rapid progress, she studied, taught, and researched her first major choreographic work, African Ceremonial, in 1943.
 In 1948 she won a Rosenwald Fellowship and spent 18 months traveling and studying dance in Africa.
-Primus subsequently returned to Africa several times, spending two years as director of Liberia's Performing Arts Center.
+Primus returned to Africa several times, spending two years as director of Liberia's Performing Arts Center.

 Much of her work utilized her knowledge of African and Caribbean dances.
 She also examined racial issues in the United States in such well-known dance pieces as Strange Fruit, about a woman's reaction to a lynching, and The Negro Speaks of Rivers, based on the poem by American writer Langston Hughes.